dotherightthing/wpdtrt-gallery/README.md

 WordPress plugin which supports images, panoramas, maps, SoundCloud and Vimeo.

-Please see the plugin (readme.txt)[readme.txt] for more information.
+Please see the plugin [readme.txt](readme.txt) for more information.